Students at computer

 Code, Create, Innovate

 The Department of Computer Science and Information Technology offers three challenging, yet very rewarding, degree programs: a Bachelor of Science in Computer Science, a Bachelor of Science in Cybersecurity, and a Bachelor of Science in Information Technology.
-Students of the department have gone on to have various achievements and even present at conferences across the country.
+Students of the department have gone on to have various achievements and have even presented at conferences across the country.

-A dedicated staff of eight faculty members serve the programs.
+A dedicated staff of eight faculty members serves the programs.
 The faculty members are professionally active on the national and regional levels through their research and their professional affiliation with the Association of Computing Machinery (ACM).
 They maintain relevant Cybersecurity designations such as Certified Information Systems Security Professional.

 College of Arts and Sciences News